Dead Heat (1988 film): Plot

 Detectives Roger Mortis and Doug Bigelow are called to the scene of a rather violent jewelry store robbery.
 The robbers take on a squadron of police in a messy shootout, but neither seems affected when they are riddled with bullets.
 Thanks to the combined, albeit extreme measures of Mortis and Bigelow, they are able to take out the criminals.
 Narrowly avoiding termination, their captain assigns them to the investigation.

 Meanwhile, a coroner friend of Roger's, Rebecca informs the detectives that the two bodies they had brought in had previously been to the morgue: not only do they have autopsy scars, but she herself clearly remembers performing the autopsy and has pictures to prove it, suggesting that they simply got up and left the morgue of their own volition.

 There is a preservative chemical compound found in the bodies that connect the pair of detectives to a company that had ordered a great amount of it recently.
 Mortis and Bigelow investigate and meet the company's head public relations person, Randi James who gives them a tour of the facility.
 When Doug wanders off to investigate a suspicious room, he encounters the reanimated corpse of a biker on a strange machine.
 A fight ensues, Roger comes to aid his partner, and in the fray, he is knocked into a decompression room used to humanely kill failed test animals and is asphyxiated to death when an unknown person activates the room.

 Encountering the machine, and realizing it is capable of bringing people back from the dead, Rebecca and Doug successfully bring Roger back from the dead.
 He says he feels fine, yet he has no heart beat and his skin is cold to the touch, Rebecca surmises he has about twelve hours before the reanimation process ends and he dissolves into a puddle of mush.
 Roger decides to take this time to find and exact his vengeance on the person who killed him, as well as solve the case he and Doug are working on.
 They go to Randi's house just shortly before she is attacked by two more undead thugs, which the partners are able to subdue.
-Randi says that she is the daughter of a rich industrialist, and the owner of the company she works for until his death, Arthur P. Laudermilk.
+Randi says that she is the daughter of a rich industrialist, and the owner of the company she works for until his death, Arthur P. Loudermilk.